MinghuaJiang/cs6136-machine-learning/README.md

 Implemented the two model's training and testing without using sklearn and achieved the same test accuracy compared with using sklearn.

 Achieved 80% test accuracy using Multinomial and 78% test accuracy using Multivariate Bernoulli

+# hw6  k-means clustering and gmm clustering

+Implemented k-means clustering and gmm clustering from scratch for two set of data respectively Used knee-finding to find the best k.

+Archived good purity for both clustering method on the data set.